Position

 • High school diploma or equivalent required; associate's degree or higher preferred.

-• Previous experience in a healthcare or customer service setting is preferred.
+• Previous experience in a healthcare setting, preferably in a patient access or administrative role.

 Is becoming a Patient Access Representative a good career path?